mohitsaikosuri/Binary-and-Decimal/README.md

-These are basic codes for converting binary to deical and vice versa.
+These are basic codes for converting binary to decimal and vice versa.